Board Dynamics Over the Startup Life Cycle

 Abstract

 We explore the dynamics of venture capital (VC)-backed startup boards using novel data on director entry, exit, and characteristics.
 At formation, a typical board is entrepreneur-controlled.
-Independent directors join the median board after the second financing, when control becomes shared, and hold a tie-breaking vote.
-Their presence is particularly likely when the potential for VC-entrepreneur conflicts is higher.
+Independent directors join the median board after the second financing and hold a tie-breaking vote.
+Their presence is particularly likely when potential VC-entrepreneur conflicts are larger.
 At later stages, control switches to VCs and independent director characteristics change.
-These patterns are consistent with independent directors playing both a mediating and advising role over the startup life cycle, and thus representing another potential source of value-add to startup performance.
+These patterns align with key financial contracting theories, but also highlight unique roles of independent directors over the life cycle: mediation followed by advising.
+Independent directors thus represent another potential source of value-add to startup performance.